awsdocs/amazon-opensearch-service-developer-guide/doc_source/ntn.md

 Node\-to\-node encryption on new domains requires any version of OpenSearch, or Elasticsearch 6\.0 or later\.
 Enabling node\-to\-node encryption on existing domains requires any version of OpenSearch, or Elasticsearch 6\.7 or later\.
 Choose the existing domain in the AWS console, **Actions**, and **Edit security configuration**\.

 Alternatively, you can use the AWS CLI or configuration API\.
-For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [Configuration API reference for Amazon OpenSearch Service](configuration-api.md)\.
+For more information, see the [AWS CLI Command Reference](https://docs.aws.amazon.com/cli/latest/reference/) and [OpenSearch Service API reference](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/API_Welcome.html)\.

 ## Disabling node\-to\-node encryption<a name="disabling-ntn"></a>